-Like other forms of abuse and exploitation, county lines exploitation:

-- Can affect any child or young person (male or female) under the age of 18 years; - Can affect any vulnerable adult over the age of 18 years; - Can still be exploitation even if the activity appears consensual; - Can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence - Can be perpetrated by individuals or groups, males or females, and young people or adults; and - Is typified by some form of power imbalance in favour of those perpetrating the exploitation.
-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.

-The Trust is committed to ensuring that staff receive appropriate training which enables them to identify vulnerable individuals who may be at risk from exploitation.
-If any member of staff is concerned about a vulnerable person who may be at risk of county lines exploitation then this should be shared with the Academy/setting DSL without delay.
+- 30.4 Like other forms of abuse and exploitation, county lines exploitation: - can affect any child or young person (male or female) under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by serious violence or threats of serious violence and kidnap - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources. - 30.5 The Trust is committed to ensuring that staff receive appropriate training which enables them to identify vulnerable individuals who may be at risk from exploitation.
+If any member of staff is concerned about a vulnerable person who may be at risk of child criminal exploitation then this should be shared with the Academy/setting DSL without delay.

-28 Children with family members in prison
+31 Children with family members in prison

-Approximately 200,000 children have a parent sent to prison each year.
+31.1 Approximately 200,000 children have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
 The National Information Centre on Children of Offenders (NICCO) provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.

-29 Children and the court system
+32 Children and the court system

-Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
+32.2 Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
 The government have produced age appropriate guides (for 5-11 year olds and 12-17 year olds) to support children.

-Making child arrangements via the family courts following separation can be stressful and entrench families in conflict.
+32.3 Making child arrangements via the family courts following separation can be stressful and entrench families in conflict.
 This can be stressful for children.

-30 Homelessness
+33 Homelessness

-Being homelessness or being at risk of homelessness presents a real risk to a child's welfare.
-The DSL should be aware of contact details and referral routes into the Local Authority Housing Authority so they can raise/progress concerns at the earliest opportunity (this does not, and should not, replace a referral into children's' social care where a child has been harmed or is at risk of harm).

-Indicators that a family may be at risk of homelessness include:

-- Household debt; - Rent arrears; - Domestic Abuse and anti-social behaviour; - The family being asked to leave the property.
+- 33.3 Being homelessness or being at risk of homelessness presents a real risk to a child's welfare.
+The DSL should be aware of contact details and referral routes into the Local Authority Housing Authority so they can raise/progress concerns at the earliest opportunity (this does not, and should not, replace a referral into children's' social care where a child has been harmed or is at risk of harm). - 33.4 Indicators that a family may be at risk of homelessness include: - Household debt: - Rent arrears; - Domestic Abuse and anti-social behaviour; - The family being asked to leave the property.
 In most cases staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
 However, it should also be recognised in some cases 16 or 17 year olds (and vulnerable adults) could be living independently and will require a different level of intervention and support.
 The DSL should ensure appropriate referrals are made based on the child's circumstances.